openharmony/multimedia_player_framework/test/sample/AVRecorder/README.md

 ### Constraints

 1. This sample can only be run on standard-system devices that use the Rockchip RK3568 development board.
 2. This sample is based on the stage model, which is supported from API version 9.
-You should manully fetch Full SDK from gitee and replace them in DevEco Studio according to [Replace SDK Wiki](https://gitee.com/openharmony/docs/blob/master/zh-cn/application-dev/quick-start/full-sdk-switch-guide.md).
+You should manully fetch Full SDK from gitee and replace them in DevEco Studio.
 3. DevEco Studio 3.1 (Build Version:3.1.0.200, built on Feburary 16, 2023) must be used.
 3. Camera apis can only be used by system app.
-In order to run this sample,  you should generate signature manually with hap-sign-tool according to [Signtool Wiki](https://docs.openharmony.cn/pages/v3.2Beta/zh-cn/application-dev/security/hapsigntool-overview.md/).
+In order to run this sample,  you should generate signature manually with hap-sign-tool.